Esri/dynamic-situational-awareness-qt/tests/SanityTest.md

 ## Location Text
 - Elevation/Location text should display on the bottom
-- By default it is DMS and in meters
+- By default it is MGRS and in meters
 - Go to settings, and toggle the visibility off.
 It should not appear
 - Toggle visibility on again.
 It should appear
 - Go to settings and select a different format and a different unit